swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 > **Rationale**: This restriction ensures that the call-site transformation is always the same for families of dynamically dispatched functions.

+API property wrappers must match the access level of the enclosing function.

+> **Rationale** These property wrappers have an external effect on the argument at the call-site, so they must be accessible to all callers.

 ## Source compatibility

 This is an additive change with no impact on source compatibility.